-Dear readers, if you have tried and met with failure; if you have planned and watched your plans as they were crushed before your eyes; just remember that the greatest men in all history were the products of courage, and courage, you know, is born in the cradle of adversity.
+People, If you have tried and met with failure; if you have planned and watched your plans as they were crushed before your eyes; just remember that greatest men in all history were the products of courage, and courage, you know, is born in the cradle of adversity.

-George Bernard Shaw exclaims, “When I was a young man, I observed that nine out of ten things I did were failures.
+George Bernard Shaw further added, “When I was a young man, I observed that nine out of ten things I did were failures.
 I didn’t want to be a failure so I did ten times more work.”

-My dear readers, here is the best secret formula on how to beat the odds in your life.
+My dear beloved readers, here is a secret formula on how to beat your odds in life.
 Read and think of this carefully:

 “Know what you are going to do and then do it and don’t backslide.
 If you make a mistake, make a glorious one.
 It’s like the man who comes to the tree at the fork in the road and says, ‘which way shall I go, this way or that?’
 Go!
 Take one way and go.
 There is always the element of timing.
 Everything has a time and place” (Gurn Rutt).

-My dear readers, I firmly remind you that…
+My dear beloved readers, I remind you that…

 If you have a dreams